Hyperting/hypertheme-editor/CONTRIBUTING.md

 ## Todo list

-HyperTheme Editor is in a `preview` state, it will be very helpful if you help with one of these tasks:
+HyperTheme Editor is in a `preview` state, it will be awesome if you want to help with one of these tasks:

 - [ ] **Tests**: we need tests, tests everywhere!
 - [ ] **Recoil issue**: when importing from `@hypertheme-editor/chakra-ui-core` and not from `@hypertheme-editor/chakra-ui` recoil causes a crash.
-- [ ] **Stories**: Storybook stories are in a _dirty_ state, we need a better structure and better stories.
+- [ ] **Stories**: Storybook stories are just a _draft_, we need a better structure and better stories.
 - [ ] **Material UI**: mui version is not implemented.